+51 952325450 info@manunatureperu.com

 How to get to Manu National Park Peru?

 Manu is at 130 kilometers from Cusco city traveling by road, which interacts as a gateway to the Manu National Park.
 You can also get to Puerto Maldonado by land from Cusco or by air through Lima.
-From there you can ride the mother river of God by boat. and you can get to the Manu Reserve . but it is more far and expensive.
+From there you can ride the Madre de Dios river by boat. and you can get to the Manu Reserve . but it is more far and expensive.

 Manu National Park when to visit?